 How to make an outstanding app with a tight budget

-We won’t lie to you — app development can cost a pretty penny, so one of the main concerns that stops nonprofit organizations from developing an app is money.
+We won’t lie to you — app development can cost a pretty penny, so one of the main concerns that stops nonprofit social enterprise organizations from developing an app is money.
 We understand this concern and have several tips for you.

 Start with a minimum viable product

-Creating a minimum viable product (MVP) means that you develop an app with a minimum set of features to get feedback from users and catch the interest of sponsors.
+Creating a minimum viable product (MVP) means that you develop a cost-optimized app with a cost minimum set of features to get feedback from users and catch the interest of sponsors.

 Charity Miles is an app sponsored by several large firms including Johnson & Johnson, Del Monte Fresh, Brooks Running, and Blueprint for Athletes.
 That’s where the money users earn from walking comes from.
 Most nonprofit organizations get money for development from their sponsors.
 So showing them an MVP of your product can be an ace up your sleeve.

 Use ready-made solutions

-We’ve already talked about how APIs can shorten development time and hence cut costs.
+We’ve already talked about how APIs can shorten development time and supply low costs.
 Today, there are a great variety of libraries, frameworks, and APIs for common development problems.
 Don’t reinvent the wheel; use ready-made solutions for your product.
 Choose APIs from well-known companies that have good documentation and support.

 The best way to build an app for a nonprofit greatly depends on the organization.
 We hope our tips will help you create a great app to engage thousands or even millions of people and change our world for the better.
 Don’t hesitate to contact us if you're looking for mobile app development services and need app developers for nonprofits, and thanks for making our earth a better place!